 Price: Approx. $60

 Batteries: 7 AA

 Specific features: Handheld caller, 10 preloaded sounds, large LCD display, 100+ yards range, 130 decibels, SD card slot, audio jack, sequential customization of sounds

 Description: The Cass Creek RPS Extreme Electonic Remote Game Call is quite a versatile one since you can use it with the help of the included remote control from afar, or you can use it as a handheld device.
 That’s a plus because you can adapt its use to your particular situation.

 Its versatility stems from the possibility of you downloading or even recording the calls you want to use on the field.
 You can even record some live calls you can hear on the spot and play them out later.
 That adds to an improved realistic feel.

+The range at which you can operate these calls exceeds 100 yards, and they’re pretty loud too, considering you can get to a maximum of 130 decibels.
 There are 10 included sounds on this item, but if you want more, you can easily get 20 extra with no additional payment directly from the brand’s website.

 Seeing as the remote has a good LCD display, you’ll easily read the playlist and categories for a fast operation.
 The included flashlight can be handled remotely too, which is another positive suit.